vacp2p/rfc/mvds/mdf.md

 ## Format

-The meta data field is used to convey various information on a message and how it SHOULD be handled.
+The meta data field is used to convey various information on a message and how it MUST be handled.

 ```protobuf
 package vac.mvds;